 - Single-use non-latex gloves.

-- Medical grade face mask.
+- Medical grade face mask, on request.

 Please consider if a face to face appointment is appropriate for you, especially if you meet any of the following criteria, we will screen for this on your initial appointment: